-Competencies Key Skills Strategic Cluster - Setting Direction 1.
-Seeing the Big Picture 2.
-Changing and Improving 3.
-Making Effective Decisions Ability to anticipate long term impacts of the wider environment and shape a business area to support the work of the Utility Regulator.
+Competencies Key skills Strategic cluster - setting direction 1.
+Seeing the big picture 2.
+Changing and improving 3.
+Making effective decisions Ability to anticipate long-term impacts of the wider environment and shape a business area to support the work of the Utility Regulator.
 Ability to operate and influence at Board level and within a Board context.
 Ability to contribute to shaping and delivering strategy and work-plans.
 Ability to promote and ensure high levels of governance, contributing and conforming to highest standards of business governance and managing risk.
-"Expert" in work area of regulation knowledge/skill.
+'Expert' in work area of regulation knowledge/skill.
 Ability to understand the regulatory/legislative framework within which the Utility Regulator operates and its impact on the Utility Regulator's purpose.
-People Cluster - Engaging People 4.
-Leading and Communicating 5.
-Collaborating and Partnering 6.
-Building Capability for All Ability to promote inclusion of the Utility Regulator's values within individual and team ways of working.
+People cluster - engaging people 4.
+Leading and communicating 5.
+Collaborating and partnering Ability to promote inclusion of the Utility Regulator's values within individual and team ways of working.
 Strong management skills with ability to work with individuals and teams to deliver complex work programmes against challenging timetables.
 Ability to work in collaboration with other stakeholders to achieve shared objectives.
-Ability to work collaboratively with people at all grades.
-Ability to develop teams and individuals to enhance performance and meet business objectives.
-Ability to build and sustain internal and external relationships to foster a climate of openness, respect, co-operation and positive challenge.
-Performance Cluster - Delivering Results 7.
-Delivering Value for Money 8.
-Managing a Quality Service Ability to understand the financial position of own area, the organisation and the wider economy and recognise impacts of this when delivering services.
-Ability to make strategic choices on spend and use financial data effectively in decision making.